Ben90001/IAP-Coding_for_Interviews/README.md

 make
 ./test_solutions
 ```
+The framework requires `gtest`, [googles testing library](https://github.com/google/googletest) for C++ to work.
+CMake will automatically install the library if it is not found on your system.

-I recommend running these commands first thing to confirm the correct installation.
+I recommend running the commands above first thing to confirm the correct installation.
 The last command runs the tests.
 Out of the box all tests should pass.

 ## Usage